NoRedInk/rspec-retry/README.md

 # RSpec::Retry

-RSpec::Retry adds ``:retry`` option to rspec example.
+RSpec::Retry adds a ``:retry`` option for intermittently failing rspec examples.
-It is for randomly failing example.
-If example has ``:retry``, rspec retry specified times until success.
+If an example has the ``:retry`` option, rspec will retry the example the specified number of times until the example succeeds.

 ## Installation